grafana/explore-traces/CONTRIBUTING.md

 ## Contribute to documentation

-Have a great new feature you want to contribute or find something missing in the docs?
+Have a great new feature you want to contribute?
+Add docs for it!
+Find something missing in the docs?
+Update the docs!

 Consider contributing to the documentation.
 Use the [Writer's Toolkit](https://grafana.com/docs/writers-toolkit/writing-guide/contribute-documentation/) for information on creating good documentation.